ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_ownership/arbitrary.md

 From Bitcoin 0.10, the **RedeemScript** can be arbitrary, which means that with the script language of Bitcoin, you can create your own definition of what “ownership” means.

-For example, I can give money to whoever knows either my date of birth (dd/mm/yyyy) serialized in UTF-8 or the private key of **1KF8kUVHK42XzgcmJF4Lxz4wcL5WDL97PB**.
+For example, in this scheme, imagine someone sends the coins to the Bitcoin address of this book, **1KF8kUVHK42XzgcmJF4Lxz4wcL5WDL97PB**, with adding an arbitrary redeem ScriptPubKey containing custum scripts which partially contain the hash value of my birth date.
+And whoever either knows "my date of birth" in the format of "dd/mm/yyyy", serialized in UTF-8 or the "private key" related to the Bitcoin address of this book can spend the coins by prooving the ownership for that one.

-The details of the script language are out of scope.
-You can easily find the documentation on various websites.
-The Bitcoin script language is a stack based language so everyone having done some assembler should be able to read it.
+The details of the script language are out of scope of this book.
+You can easily find the documentation for the Bitcoin script language on various websites.
+And since it is a stack based language so everyone having done with some assembler should be able to read it.

 > **Note:** ([nopara73](https://github.com/nopara73)) I find [Davide De Rosa's tutorial](http://davidederosa.com/basic-blockchain-programming/bitcoin-script-language-part-one/) as the most enjoyable one.